Dog Travel Tips for Safe and Stress-Free Trips

 • Consult with your veterinarian about appropriate medicines or natural sedatives.
 Your vet can best advise you about safe and appropriate medicines for your specific mode of transportation, especially if your dog is predisposed to anxiety or motion sickness.

 • Feed your dog before traveling.
-Give your pet their usual meal one to two hours before travel (or two to four hours before if they are prone to motion sickness), and bring along familiar toys, chew items, or a favorite blanket for comfort.
+Feed your dog their usual meal one to two hours before travel, or two to four hours ahead if they are prone to motion sickness.
+Bring familiar toys, chew items, or a favorite blanket to help them feel more comfortable during the trip.

 Dog Safety in Cars: Why Restraints and Frequent Breaks Matter